wkumari/draft-wkumari-dnsop-trust-management/README.md

    During the recent effort to roll the IANA DNSSEC "root key", it has become clear that, in order to predict (and minimize) outages caused by rolling the key, one needs to know who does not have the new key.
-   In addition, RFC5011 style key rolls require "double signing", which significantly increases the size of the responses.

-   This document defines a new record type, Trust DS (TDS), which provides a mechanism very similar to the Child DS (CDS) [RFC7344] record, and some practices for using it.
-Readers of this document are expected to be familiar with the contents of [RFC7344].
+   This document defines a new record type, Trust Digest Signal (TDS), which a machanism for validating resolvers to signal their configured trust anchors, and some practices for using it.
+Readers of this document are expected to be familiar with the contents of [RFC7344] and [RFC5011].

 1.1.
 Requirements notation